Prukutu/AOES-CLIM-cartopy/_episodes/03-lists.md

 > But what if we want to take a subset of entries
 > that aren't next to each other in the sequence?
 >
-> You can achieve this by providing a third argument
+> If the elements to be chosen are evenly spaced, you can achieve this by providing a third argument
 > to the range within the brackets, called the _step size_.
 > The example below shows how you can take every third entry in a list:
 >